Photo courtesy of Kevin Sary

 Suffolk’s Most Recognizable Landmark!

 After years of sitting vacant and a nearly devastating fire, the old 1885 depot fell into a state of disrepair in the mid 1990s.
-Completely restored to its original stately grandeur by the Suffolk-Nansemond Historical Society the Seaboard Airline Railroad Station stands as one of Suffolk’s most beautiful and most loved landmarks.
+Completely restored to its original stately grandeur by the Suffolk-Nansemond Historical Society and Preservation of Historic Suffolk, the Suffolk Seaboard Railway Station Museum stands as one of Suffolk’s most beloved landmarks thanks to the S.O.S (Save Our Station) endeavor.

 Originally known as the Portsmouth & Weldon, the first train arrived in Suffolk on July 23, 1883.The train was pulled by horses for the first two months of operation until the first locomotive, The John Barnett, arrived in September.
 In 1848 the name of the railroad was changed to the Portsmouth & Roanoke only to change again in 1900 to the Seaboard Air Line Railway.
 From 1907-1956 the Virginia Line ran to the north side with the Seaboard Line to the south of the building and passengers for both utilizing the station.
 Over one hundred trains stopped in Suffolk in the late 19th century including both freight and passenger trains.
 Passenger service to the station ended in 1968 with freight stops continuing through the late 1980s.
 The station has since been converted into a museum with railroad memorabilia from the golden age of the railroad and an award-wining HO scale model of Suffolk in 1907.